Authentication

 Obtaining an API Key

-- Provide your company name and intended use case
+- Contact hello@jets.partners with your company name and use case

 Authentication Methods